airshipit/shipyard/docs/API.md

 * 503 Service Unavailable
 Error if an upstream system cannot be reached (e.g. Deckhand for documents, Airflow for actions)

----
 ## Headers
 ### Required

+* X-Auth-Token
-* X-Auth-Token - The auth token to identify the invoking user.
+The auth token to identify the invoking user.

 ### Optional

+* X-Context-Marker
-* X-Context-Marker - A context id that will be carried on all logs for this cleint-provided marker.
+A context id that will be carried on all logs for this cleint-provided marker.
 This marker may only be a 36-character canonical representation of an UUID  (8-4-4-4-12)

 ---
 ## <a name="DocumentStagingAPI"></a> Document Staging API
-Shipyard will serve as the entrypoint for documents and secrets into a site.
+>Shipyard will serve as the entrypoint for documents and secrets into a site.
 At any point in time, there will be two represented versions of documents in a site that are accessible via this API.
+>

-* The lastDeployed version, which represents the last version of documents that successfully completed deployment.
+>* The lastDeployed version, which represents the last version of documents that successfully completed deployment.
-* The staged version, which represents the document set that has been ingested by this API since the lastDeployed version.
+>* The staged version, which represents the document set that has been ingested by this API since the lastDeployed version.

+---
-### /v1.0/configDocs
+### /v1.0/configdocs
-Represents the site configuration documents.
+Represents the site configuration documents

 #### Payload Structure
-The yaml documents separated by --- and concluded by ...
+The documents (commonly yaml), in a format understood by Deckhand

 #### POST